w3club/NodeGo-Auto-Bot_2025/README.md

 The bot will:
 - Load all accounts from data.txt
-- Associate proxies from proxies.txt if available
+- Associate proxies from proxy.json if available
 - Start periodic pinging every 15 seconds
 - Display detailed status information for each account